Middle Eastern Studies (research) (MA)

 - Affinity with the field should be demonstrated by a “Research Proposal”.
-All applicants are required to submit a Research Proposal of approximately 1000 words, accompanied by an annotated bibliography of at least five (5) items, outlining the topic or field of research that the applicant wishes to pursue at Leiden University, and indicating the names of one or two faculty members who might guide that research.
+All applicants are required to submit a Research Proposal of approximately 2000 words, accompanied by an annotated bibliography of at least five (5) items, outlining the topic or field of research that the applicant wishes to pursue at Leiden University, and indicating the names of one or two faculty members from the Leiden Institute for Area Studies who might guide that research.

-- Your motivation and suitability for your chosen specialization should be demonstrated by a well-argued and structured motivation letter in which you indicate why you want to follow the programme and convincingly discuss what makes you a good candidate for the research MA programme.
+- Your motivation and suitability for the Research MA programme should be demonstrated by a well-argued and structured motivation letter in which you indicate why you want to follow the programme and convincingly discuss what makes you a good candidate for the research MA programme.
 The statement should be between 700 and 1,500 words.